Jermaine0Forbes/Node-React-Template/README.md

 - ~~redirect user to login if they try to access topics page~~
 - ~~create topics page that will list out all topics created by user~~
 - ~~Create form in topic page and make sure it saves when signed in~~
-- add a tag id column to the entry table
+- ~~add a tag id column to the entry table~~
+- Create a button in the topic edit page that will generate a new entry
 - Create an entry form and make sure it saves
+- add api that will fetch the entries that belong to a topic
+- update topic form that can create a subtopic and it shows up in the topic edit page
 - add a status column to the quiz table (incomplete/completed)

 [go back home](home)